Shayan925/TextRecognition/README.md

 ## How to use
 - Select an image
-- Click "Detect Words" button at the top
+- Click "Detect Words" button at the top (displays an image with the words surrounded by boxes)
-- Fix any mistakes in the text input
+- Fix any mistakes in the text input (not 100% accurate, so there will be typos or random characters)
 - Save the file as a text document

 <p align="center">